Millions (2004 film)

-Millions is a 2004 British comedy-drama film directed by Danny Boyle, and starring Alex Etel, Lewis Owen McGibbon, and James Nesbitt.
+Millions is a 2004 comedy-drama film directed by Danny Boyle, and starring Alex Etel, Lewis Owen McGibbon, and James Nesbitt.
 The film's screenwriter Frank Cottrell-Boyce adapted his screenplay into a novel while the film was still in production.
 The novel was subsequently awarded the Carnegie Medal.

 Plot

 Damian, a 9-year-old Catholic boy, and his family move to the suburbs of Widnes after the death of his mother.
 One day, while playing in a cardboard box by the train tracks, Damian is disturbed by a bag of money flung from a passing train.
 He immediately shows the money to his brother, 12-year-old Anthony, and the brothers think of what they should do with it.
 Anthony wants to keep the money all to themselves, but Damian, being kind-hearted, religious, and inspired by a lecture at school, looks for ways to give his share of the money to help those in need.

 Damian goes on to commit small acts of kindness, such as buying birds from pet shops and setting them free, and taking beggars to Pizza Hut.
 On the other hand, Anthony bribes other kids at school into being his transport and bodyguards, and looks into investing the money in real estate.
 A mysterious man comes snooping around the train tracks, and asks Damian if he has any money.
 Damian thinks that the man is a beggar and tells him he has "loads of money".
 However, a suspicious Anthony gives the man a jar full of coins to cover Damian's tracks.

 The story takes place in the weeks leading up to the United Kingdom's fictionalised changover to the European single currency (€), an event publicised as "€ Day".
 An assembly is held at Damian's school to inform the children about the change, as well as to educate them about helping the poor.
 Realising that the money will be worthless after a few days, Damian decides that it would be best to give it away before the adoption of the Euro.
 He drops £1,000 into the donation can at assembly.
 The woman collecting the money, Dorothy, reports Damian to the head teacher.
 Anthony lies that he and Damian stole the money from missionaries, and both Damian and Anthony are grounded that night.
 When their father collects them from school, he chats with Dorothy and there is an obvious attraction between them.